Covid: What You Need to Know Before Your Surgical Appointment

-This interview was updated December 16, 2020 to include the latest information regarding our visitor policy.
+This interview was updated on September 9th, 2022 to include the latest information regarding COVID testing.

-When we began seeing patients daily in our offices starting in mid May, we were seeing patients with more urgent issues who needed to come in for procedures, physical exams, and testing first.
-Now, we’re back to a relatively normal schedule and able to accommodate all appointments, but we are keeping volume very limited hour to hour to ensure your safety with strict social distancing measures, staggered appointments, and screenings.
-So, expect that you may have to wait a few extra weeks to get your elective procedure, for example, but we will get you on the schedule.
+We’re basically on a normal schedule and able to accommodate all appointments: non-surgical procedures, physical exams, testing.
+But we are keeping volume more limited hour to hour to ensure your safety with social distancing measures, staggered appointments, and screenings.
+So, expect that you may have to wait a few extra days to get your elective outpatient procedure, for example, but we will get you on the schedule.

 Are there any cases or situations that you would recommend a patient hold off on coming in to receive care?

 No!
 Our surgeons can attest to this, and I think Dr. Chabot has mentioned it, but we’re seeing more severe cases than we should at times because people have put off care.
 You know, we are here to take care of you safely.
-Studies have shown how safe the hospital is.
 Even if you have an issue that you’re pretty sure isn’t urgent—say you’re having a vein issue that may be viewed as cosmetic generally but you have some discomfort, don’t put it off.
 Call your doctor and get checked out, whether by video or in person.
-If you’re most comfortable doing that first appointment at home, great, all of our doctors are doing virtual care!
+If you’re most comfortable doing that first appointment at home, great, all of our doctors are doing virtual care.
+And know that the actual procedure may take a little extra time, but don’t delay getting that process started.

 I’ll link to our article on video visits here.
-But if you need to come in for an appointment, what’s the screening process like when you arrive?
+But if you need to come in for an appointment, any changes to the screening process when you arrive?

 Well, first be wearing a mask.
-You must have a mask on to enter the building.
-And if for some reason you don’t have one, we will have a mask waiting for you, but still come in wearing a cloth covering.
+You must have a mask on to enter the building whether you are vaccinated or not.
 Then you’ll enter one of the designated entrances, likely the Herbert Irving Pavilion or Milstein entrance.
-Security is there, but you don't have to show your ID anymore, and there are three stations set up with an MA, RN, or NPA at each station.
-And depending on if there's a line, you go to a station, they take your temperature and also confirm your appointment.
+Security is there, but you don't have to show your ID anymore, and there are screening stations set up.

 Where are these locations?

-For those getting their Covid PCR test before a procedure—so pre-op only, not the patients coming in for scans or other testing appointments—you can schedule a PCR test in our APEX clinic at Milstein on main campus, or you can schedule a test at any of our other locations: Bronxville, Rockland, Westchester, or Tarrytown.
+Pre-op patients can schedule a PCR test in our APEX clinic at Milstein on main campus no more than 5 days before the procedure, or you can schedule a test at any of our other locations: Bronxville, Rockland, Westchester, or Tarrytown.

-Now for our pediatric patients, for any type of appointment or procedure, patients go to a testing location in Morgan Stanley Children’s Hospital on 4 North.
+Now for our pediatric patients, patients go to a testing location in Morgan Stanley Children’s Hospital on 4 North.

-We will put all the details for testing locations at the end of this article, but if you wanted to, say, go to an urgent care near your apartment and get a test, would that be accepted?
+We will put all the details for testing locations at the end of this article, but to clarify, if you go to an urgent care near your apartment and get a PCR or Antigen test, that will be accepted?

-Okay, what if I’ve just finished chemo and radiation and it’s time for my cancer surgery.
+Okay, what if I’ve just finished chemo and radiation and it’s time for my cancer surgery—I’m on the schedule.
 How different will this experience be?

 Right now, you know, the only difference is the limit on visitors.
 You can bring one guest to stay with you through the intake process and they will be screened upon entry.
 Once you’re here it should be much of the same experience.
-You’ll get your Covid test a couple days before or the day before, then day-of you’ll start by seeing your nurse practitioner or doctor for an exam, go down to the lab, and get regular tests.
+You’ll get your Covid test a few days before, then day-of you’ll start by seeing your nurse practitioner or doctor for an exam, go down to the lab, and get regular tests.
 All the same pre-op stuff, then go in for your procedure.

 Is there a process in place to notify family or designated caregiver with updates throughout and after the procedure?

 Absolutely, they can expect a phone call.
 Most of our surgeons are calling right from their cell phones.
-And then later on, when in inpatient recovery, you will be allowed to have one guest for a maximum of 4 hours between 12pm and 6pm.
+And then later on, when in inpatient recovery, you will be allowed to have two guests, one at a time, for up to four hours each between 9 am and 9 pm.
 For any other times, Ipads are available so your loved ones can speak to your surgeon with you and be in the room, so to speak.

-We’re doing everything we can to open up more alternatives with expanded hours and now our surgeons are seeing patients all over the tri-state area.
+We want you to know that we’re doing everything we can to open up more alternatives with expanded hours and now our surgeons are seeing patients all over the tri-state area.
 We have offices upstate, in New Jersey, and other boroughs of the city.
-So again please give us a call.
+We’re doing Covid testing and vaccination on campus and at those locations.
+So don’t hesitate to give us a call.
 Let’s talk about what you need!

 By appointment only, with written order from your physician.